Kilnsea is a small hamlet of approximately 280 hectares (700 acres). In 1988, to

 the base for the Humber Pilots, as they had to move over the river to work from a

 base in Grimsby after the North Sea surge in December 2013.
-However the VTS (Vessel
+The VTS (Vessel Traffic

-Traffic Service) which controls shipping entering and leaving the Humber, is still
+Service) which controls shipping entering and leaving the Humber, is no longer run

-run from the tower on the Point, by Associated British Ports (ABP).
-Where we live,
+from the tower on the Point, by Associated British Ports (ABP).
+It has moved to Grimsby.

-at the northern end, Kilnsea is only three-quarters of a mile wide.
-The peninsula
+Where we live, at the northern end, Kilnsea is only three-quarters of a mile wide.

-further south narrows to a sandy spit only a few yards wide before broadening out
+The peninsula further south narrows to a sandy spit only a few yards wide before

-into a spoon-shaped Point.
-However, as a result of the North Sea surge on 5th December
+broadening out into a spoon-shaped Point.
+However, as a result of the North Sea surge

 About us.
 We moved to Kilnsea,in 2001, having been associated with the area since